craftcms/feed-me/docs/get-started/configuration.md

 - `csvColumnDelimiter` - Optionally set the delimiter for columns in CSVs before fetching the content.
 - `parseTwig` - Whether to parse field data and default values for Twig.
 Disabled by default.
 - `compareContent` - Whether to check against existing element content before updating.
 This can have considerable performance improvements and prevent against needless updating.
+- `sleepTime` - Add the number of seconds to sleep after each feed item has been processed.
 - `feedOptions` - Provide an array of any of the above options or [Feed Settings](docs:feature-tour/feed-overview) to set specifically for certain feeds.
 Use the Feed ID as the key for the array.

 ## Control Panel